asalber/asalber.github.io/survival-guide/survival-guide-degrees.md

 - Prepare classes in advance. <!-- .element: class="fragment"-->
 - Try to solve problems by yourself. <!-- .element: class="fragment"-->
 - Expand the information given by the teacher from other sources. <!-- .element: class="fragment"-->
+- Let your curiosity and creativity loose. <!-- .element: class="fragment"-->

 ---